-The Fund primarily invests in equity securities issued by listed companies.
-An equity security represents ownership interest held by shareholders in an entity (a company, partnership or trust), realised in the form of shares of capital stock, which includes shares of both common and preferred stock.
+The Fund primarily invests in equity securities issued by listed entities and derivatives linked to equity securities issued by listed entities.
+An equity security represents ownership interest in an entity (a company, partnership or trust), authorized in the form of shares of capital stock, which includes shares of both common and preferred stock.

-A security's share price can rise and fall as a consequence of many factors including, but not limited to, economic conditions, changes in interest rates or currency rates, adverse investor sentiment, management performance, financial leverage, reduced demand for the company's products and services, or factors that affect the company's industry, including changes in regulation or taxation, as well as competitive conditions within the industry.
+A security's price can rise and fall as a consequence of many factors including, but not limited to, economic conditions, changes in interest rates or currency rates, adverse investor sentiment, management performance, financial leverage, reduced demand for the company's products and services, or factors that affect the company's industry, including changes in regulation or taxation, as well as competitive conditions within the industry.
 This may result in a loss of value in the portfolio of the Fund and a change in value of your investment.